-We recommend only using personal access tokens for development and testing.
+We recommend only using sandbox personal access tokens for development and testing.
 If a production application using a personal access token is compromised the attacker will have complete access to the associated account.

 Use the build guide to integrate with the OAuth API